mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/usage-with-adminjs.md

 run();
 ```

 You can start your server afterwards and the admin panel will be available at `http://localhost:{PORT}/admin`.
-If you followed the example setup thoroughly, you should be able to see all of your entities in the sidebar and you should be able to perform basic **CRUD** operations on them.
+If you followed the example setup thoroughly, you should be able to see all of your entities in the sidebar, and you should be able to perform basic **CRUD** operations on them.

 To further customize your AdminJS panel, please refer to the [`official documentation`](https://adminjs.co/docs.html).